Katy Munger

-Katy Munger, who has also written under the names Gallagher Gray and Chaz McGee, is an American writer known for writing the Casey Jones and Hubbert & Lil series.
-She is a former reviewer for the Washington Post.
+Katy Munger (born December 29, 1957), who has also written under the names Gallagher Gray and Chaz McGee, is an American mystery author known for writing the Casey Jones, Hubbert & Lil, and Dead Detective series.
+She is a former reviewer for The Washington Post.

 Biography

 Born in Honolulu, Hawaii, she soon moved to Raleigh, North Carolina, growing up with her five brothers and sisters.
 She describes herself as a "southern belle" and says that Casey Jones was influenced by her own character.